Murder on the Orient Express: Plot

+Poirot begins interviewing everyone on the train, but they all provide suitable alibis for one another.
+Poirot notes that, though some of them observed the woman in the scarlet kimono the previous night, no one admits to owning such a kimono.
+Further, their emotional reactions to certain questions or inconsistencies in their stories causes Poirot to become further suspicious.
+Hardman admits that he too is a detective, hired to tail an assassin stalking Cassetti.

-While inspecting the passengers' luggage, Poirot is surprised to find the label on Countess Andrenyi's luggage is wet and that her passport is smudged, Schmidt's bag contains the uniform in question, and Poirot's own luggage contains the red kimono, recently hidden there.
-Hubbard herself finds the murder weapon hidden in her sponge bag.
-Poirot meets with Dr. Constantine and Bouc to review the case and develop a list of questions.
-With these and the evidence in mind, Poirot thinks about the case, going into a trance-like state.
-When he surfaces from it, he deduces the solution.
+While inspecting the passengers' luggage, Poirot discovers that the label on Countess Andrenyi's luggage is wet and her passport smudged, Schmidt's bag contains the uniform in question, and Poirot's own luggage now contains the red kimono.
+Hubbard finds the murder weapon hidden in her sponge bag.
+Poirot, going into a trance-like state, ponders a solution to Cassetti's murder.

-He calls in the suspects, gathering them in the dining car, and reveals their true identities and that they were all connected to the Armstrong tragedy in some way.
-Countess Andrenyi (née Goldenberg) is Helena, Daisy's aunt, who was a child herself at the time of the tragedy.
-Rudolph, her loving husband, smudged her luggage label and obscured her name to conceal her identity.
-Debenham was Helena's and Daisy's governess; Foscarelli was the Armstrongs' chauffeur and a suspect in the kidnapping; Masterman was Col. Armstrong's valet; Michel is Susanne's father and the person who procured the false second uniform; Hubbard is actually actress Linda Arden (Daisy's grandmother and Sonia's and Helena's mother); Schmidt was the Armstrongs' cook; and Ohlsson was Daisy's nurse.
-Princess Dragomiroff, in reality Sonia's godmother, claims the monogrammed handkerchief, saying that her forename is Natalia, and the "H" is actually a Cyrillic letter "N".
+He calls in the suspects to the dining car and reveals their true identities: they were all connected to the Armstrong tragedy in some way.
+Countess Andrenyi is Daisy's aunt: a child herself at the time of the tragedy.
+Rudolph, her loving husband, smudged her luggage label and obscured her name to keep her above suspicion.
+Debenham was Helena's and Daisy's governess.
+Foscarelli was the Armstrongs' chauffeur.
+Masterman was Colonel Armstrong's valet.
+Michel is Susanne's father and the person who procured the false second uniform.
+Hubbard is actually an actress (Daisy's grandmother and Sonia's and Helena's mother).
+Schmidt was the Armstrongs' cook, and Ohlsson was Daisy's nurse.
+Princess Dragomiroff, who has already admitted to being Sonia's godmother, owns the monogrammed handkerchief, saying that her forename is Natalia, and the "H" is actually a Cyrillic letter "N".
 Arbuthnot is there on Debenham's behalf and his own, as he was a personal friend of Colonel Armstrong.
-Hardman is an ex-policeman who admits he was in love with Susanne, and MacQueen, who had feelings for Sonia, was the son of the lawyer who represented the Armstrongs.
-The only passengers not involved in the murder are Bouc and Dr. Constantine, both having slept in the other coach, which was locked.
+Hardman is an ex-policeman who admits he was in love with Susanne.
+MacQueen, who had feelings for Sonia, was the son of the lawyer who represented the Armstrongs.
+Other than Poirot, the only passengers not involved in the murder are Bouc and Dr. Constantine, both having slept in the other coach, which was locked.

-Poirot propounds two possible solutions, one far simpler than the other, and advises them to consider both seriously.
-The first is that a stranger boarded the train when it stopped at Vinkovci, disguised as a train conductor; he killed Cassetti as a result of a Mafia feud, and disembarked just before the train started off again.
-The second is that all the clues except the note about Daisy Armstrong were planted and that Michel and all the passengers in the coach, except Helena, stabbed Cassetti, acting as their own jury.
-Arden acknowledges everything and offers to take responsibility as she was the mastermind.
-Bouc and Dr. Constantine, however, decide the first solution should be relayed to the police.
-Poirot retires from the case.
+Poirot propounds two possible solutions, and permits Bouc and Dr. Constantine to choose the best one.
+The first is that an unidentified "enemy", who Cassetti had mentioned to Poirot earlier, boarded the train when it stopped at Vinkovci, wore a train conductor's disguise, and killed Cassetti, disembarking just before the train started off again.
+The second solution is that all the clues except the note about Daisy Armstrong were planted and that a conspiracy exists: Michel and most or all passengers in the coach stabbed Cassetti, taking revenge as a symbolic jury of twelve executioners.
+Hubbard confesses to the second solution and offers to take responsibility as the mastermind.
+Sympathetic towards Cassetti's justice-seeking avengers, however, Bouc and Dr. Constantine decide the first solution will be the one relayed to the police.